saginadir/gophercon2020exercise/README.md

 Example:

-    ❯ hoodieOrNoHoodie kiev                                                                                                         [17:21:52]
+    ❯ hoodieOrNoHoodie kiev                                                                                                           hoodie
-    hoodie

-    ❯ hoodieOrNoHoodie rio                                                                                                         [17:21:52]
+    ❯ hoodieOrNoHoodie rio                                                                                                            no hoodie

-     no hoodie
+Come to our booth and show us your code.

-Hint: You can get live weather forecast online via a REST call.
+Hint: You can get live weather forecast online via a REST call